artemis-sbs/LegendaryMissions/mkdocs/docs/hosting/setup.json.md

 For future use

 ### pin
-string need to be typed to gain access to the operator and startup screen
+string needed to be typed to gain access to the operator and startup screen.
+The default is 000000

 ## Default selections
 You set the default selection values for the startup settings screen.

 ### players_count
-1 to the number of ships in the player ship list
+How many player ships are available foe the missions.
+Values are 1 to the number of ships in the player ship list.

 ### difficulty
 1-11